rerrorctf/ret/README.md

 $ ret ghidra
 ```

-To make a pwntool script simply use:
+To make a pwntools script simply use:

 ```
 $ ret pwn